franzbu/WinHammer.spoon/README.md

-# LattinMellon.spoon
+# LattinMellon

 On macOS, there is a variety of tools for resizing and moving windows using mouse and keyboard and thus saving the time of having to grab onto edges or corners of windows.
 However, none of these tools have satisfied me, be it for the lack of fluency or for functional limitations.

-The tool SkyRocket.spoon by dbalatero, which uses a transparent canvas for addressing the already mentioned lack of fluency other tools are hampered with, has a solid foundation.
+The tool SkyRocket by dbalatero, which uses a transparent canvas for addressing the already mentioned lack of fluency other tools are hampered with, has a solid foundation.
 Eventually, two things left me wanting, though.
 The first was the limitation of balatero's tool to resize windows only down/right.
 Second, the solution with using an additional canvas solved the problem of the lack of fluency, but when moving or reducing the size of a window, the canvas prevents precise window positioniong.

-The fork of SkyRocket.spoon in this repository, also named SkyRocket.spoon, resolves the first issue; windows can be resized all directions with that tool.
+The fork of SkyRocket in this repository, also named SkyRocket, resolves the first issue; windows can be resized all directions with that tool.

-LattinMellon.spoon also does away with the second issue, namely to having to accept the limitations of using an overlaying canvas.
+LattinMellon also does away with the second issue, namely to having to accept the limitations of using an overlaying canvas.
 This tool is still in early development state; therefore, the occational hiccup is possible.

 LattinMellon can also be used for automatic resizing.
 You can choose the grid size of the screen, see also 'Usage' below.
 You best try it out; its intuitive approach should be mostly self-explanatory.